EugeneOYZ1203n/ip/AI.md

 - Used ChatGPT to draft tests for `TaskList` and `Boop`.
 - Used ChatGPT to refactor code (e.g., flatten nested logic, replace magic string literals with constants).
 - Used ChatGPT to draft commit messages for various changes and refactors.
+- Used ChatGPT to draft initial readme for Boop

 ---